AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - **BUSCO**
 rnaQUAST uses the BUSCO bacterial and archaeal lineages.
 The directory path to these lineages must be provided.

-- The conda enviroments used in the pipeline need to be generated before running with `snakemake --use-conda --conda-create-envs-only`
+- The conda environments used in the pipeline need to be generated before running with `snakemake --use-conda --conda-create-envs-only`

 ### Setup Instructions

 #### 1. Installation

 Clone the repository into the directory where you want to run the metatranscriptomics Snakemake pipeline.
-**Note:** This location must be on an HPCC (High Performance Computing Cluster) with access to a high-memory node (at least 600 GB RAM) and sufficient storage for all metatranscriptomics analyses.
+**Note:** This location must be on an HPC (High Performance Computing) cluster with access to a high-memory node (at least 600 GB RAM) and sufficient storage for all metatranscriptomics analyses.

 ```bash
 cd /path/to/metatranscriptomics